 Each of our base fabrics reflect color vibrancy differently.
 This is due to fiber density, fiber content, and the weave or knit of the fabric.

 Synthetic fibers like polyester tend to produce more vibrant colors than natural fibers.
 There are a few reasons for this.
 Synthetics are engineered to absorb and retain dye molecules.
 The polymers in these man-made fibers are heat-resistant, allowing them to withstand the high temperatures needed for dye sublimation.
-Natural fibers like cotton and wool lack these properties.
+Natural fibers like Cotton, Modal/Tencel and Wool lack these properties.
 Synthetic fabrics printed with the sublimation technique result in bolder, more vivid hues compared to printing on natural textiles.

-We've created this handy chart to compare different vibrancies before you buy our fabric online.
-You can also see the pricing, print width, primary fiber content etc.
+We've created this handy chart to compare different vibrancies before you buy our fabric online, print width, primary fiber content etc.

 We offer the following stretch fabrics: